EkaterinaMihalovskaya/rsschool-cv/cv.md

 ### Contact information:

 E-mail: ekaterina.mihalovskaya@gmail.com

 [Linkedin](https://www.linkedin.com/in/ekaterina-mihalovskaya-2b318321a/)

 [Github](https://github.com/ekaterinazhivula/)

 ### About myself:

-I'm an enthusiastic and detail-oriented Frontend Software Engineer seeking an entry-level position with Company to use my professional and soft skills in solving and troubleshooting of complex problems, and assisting in the timely completion of projects.
+I'm an enthusiastic and detail-oriented Frontend Software Engineer seeking an entry-level position with company to use my professional and soft skills in solving and troubleshooting of complex problems, and assisting in the timely completion of projects.

 ### Skills: